 Smith Devereux.
 The story of this winery begins with co-founder Ian White.
-Early in his professional career he was a writer working for Lonely Planet – at one point covering 28 states in an RV – describing his experiences as “a million first dates but never getting a kiss”.
-Such is the life of the avid explorer and guidebook writer – always seeking experiences for content – but never able to fully immerse oneself for very long in a single destination.
+Early in his professional career he was a writer working for Lonely Planet, at one point covering 28 states in an RV – describing his experiences as “a million first dates but never getting a kiss”.
+Such is the life of the avid explorer and guidebook writer – always seeking experiences for content, but never able to fully immerse oneself for very long in a single destination.
 These folks are hard-wired to keep moving and a fear of missing out is certainly an integral part of their personality.
 We know this well; we are one of them.

-Ian grew up in the San Francisco Bay Area and recalls driving to the Napa Valley with his family, accompanying them on trips specifically to pick up their wine club allotments at various winery release events.
+Ian grew up in the San Francisco Bay Area and recalls driving to Napa Valley with his family, accompanying them on trips specifically to pick up their wine club allotments at various winery release events.
 It was during these trips that he fell in love with what he refers to as the “pastoral environment”; even at a young age he pondered the idea of someday owning a vineyard.

 Mat introduced Ian to his manager at the time Steve Smith who is well known in the music world for his talents managing artists and strategic partnerships.
 Both bonded over their shared love of music and wine; incidentally, Ian plays guitar in a band called High Noon – their album Miles & Miles is available on iTunes.

-While sharing an office space with vintner John Anthony in downtown Napa and hearing John continuously negotiate grape growing contracts with buyers, one day Ian offered to buy all the fruit from the Davidson Ranch in St. Helena; this was one of the vineyards John was managing.
+While sharing an office space with vintner John Anthony in downtown Napa and hearing John continuously negotiate grape growing contracts with buyers, one day Ian offered to buy all the grapes from the Davidson Ranch in St. Helena; this was one of the vineyards John was managing.
 Remembering Mat Kearney’s earlier offer, Ian called him, and Mat immediately put him in touch with the executive at Whole Foods.

 Through Mat’s music connections, they created a number of other labels with various artists including Brett Dennen and one of Hawaii’s most popular artists, Amy Hānaialiʻi Gilliom.
 Ian recalls how Dennen wines were founded.
 He was at lunch with Steve attempting to converse with him, but Steve was on the phone the entire time.
 Then one of Ian’s favorite songs started playing by Dennen and Ian told Steve to put the phone down.
 Steve randomly informed him that he was on the phone with Dennen.
 Crazy coincidence?
 Yes.